Pilgrimage: Moving from seer-of-sites to seer from our own souls--able to see what is around us and within us.

 As I’ve heard my colleague Tenneson Woolf say, “Start somewhere, follow it everywhere.”

 Here’s the cool bit – you can 'walk' from your chair or on your feet for 10 minutes or a couple hours and that may be enough.
 Or at least it may be a start, the first step on a path to allowing that break through.

 As the urge to “just go” comes over you it might feel like wanting to escape.
 It might feel like irritation.
 It might feel calm.
 It might be scary.
 It might feel exciting.
-It might feel like your body screaming for your attention and saying, “Let’s take a hike so I can tell you something important!”
+It might feel like your body screaming for your attention and saying, “Let’s take a walk so I can tell you something important!”
 You will be able to hear that “something important” if you are able to stay with that feeling and move: walk, bicycle, drive, scooter, roll your chair, skip, surf or dance.
 “Walking” can be a fast track to opening up enough to hear what is calling.
 Approaching walking as pilgrimage offers the challenge you are having space to be what it is instead of what you think it might be.
-Typically many of us sit and think, and then spin on those thoughts and THAT can keep you stuck, especially at first.
+Typically many of us sit and think, and then spin endlessly on those thoughts and THAT can keep you stuck.
+So go ahead!
+Get Lost!

 It’s an important urge.
 It may well be that the greater the urge, the more uncomfortable it feels, the more likely something important to you is trying to break through.
 And it may be that it’s having trouble breaking through because of routines or other ways in our lives we get stuck.
 Walking, movement, can help you to relax in the midst of the discomfort.